What Is Perm Press? A Complete Guide to This Laundry Setting

 Silk’s Sophistication: A Closer Look

 Silk’s allure lies in its combination of softness and strength, derived from natural fibers produced by silkworms.
-Its water-soluble proteins, however, make it susceptible to staining and damage from moisture exposure, leading to the dreaded water stain scenario.
+However, its water-soluble proteins make it vulnerable to stains and damage from moisture exposure.
+Even small droplets can leave visible water marks that dull silk’s natural sheen.

 Decoding Water Stains on Silk